How to Offer 24/7 Access in a Coworking Space

 To avoid this leakage, you need coworking space software that lets you track who is in the space and why they’re there.

-Another challenge is tailgating—where a non-member comes into the space with a member.
+Another challenge is tailgating—where a non-member comes into space with a member.
 This happens frequently with spouses and significant others, where one person has a membership and the other assumes they can come work with their partner.

 To work around this, you need a thorough orientation process, where you describe the norms.
 Have people sign them so you know they’ve understood them and agree to them.